Download the story to your computer (right click, save as)

-Katie, the ordinary witch, returns for story in which her mother buys her a black kitten to help her with her magic.
+Katie returns for a story in which her mother buys her a black kitten to help her with her magic.
 Katie puts a spell on the cat so that he can talk.
-Soon he is not only talking, he’s gossipping about all her friends.
+Soon he is not only talking, he’s gossiping about all her friends.

 Every Saturday, not far from where Katie lived, there was a market.
 Farmers came into town and set up their stalls in a car park.
 They sold the tastiest apples, the freshest eggs, and all sorts of vegetables that still had the mud from the fields on them.
 Katie liked to go there with her mum who looked for unusual herbs like sorrel, angelica and coltsfoot.
 Sometimes she made spells with these herbs, but quite often she just put them in her soups.
 One morning, as they were leaving the market, they passed an old lady who was standing on the corner holding a wicker basket.